add(typst): add an example

 idea to consider.
 It is also to note that there is no native output from Typst

-to html, but Pandoc can read and write `.typ` files, so its an alternative
+to html, but Pandoc can read and write `.typ` files, so it’s an alternative

 idea to consider.
 Also, please note that there is no native output from Typst to

 HTML.
-However, Pandoc can read and write `.typ` files, so its an alternative
+However, Pandoc can read and write `.typ` files, so it’s an alternative

 worth considering given that native LaTeX is **not** easy to write for that